How to Avoid Fines When Driving in UAE

 Driving without insurance is an offence in the UAE, so make sure you’re covered before you get out on the road.
 Carrying the appropriate paperwork with you when you’re driving will help if you get stopped and need to pass on the details.

 Hire car insurance will often come with very high excess rates which will leave you out of pocket if you have an accident.
-Direct Car Hire Excess can make sure you’re fully protected against the cost of excess on your hire car with our worldwide car excess insurance.
+Direct Car Hire Excess can make sure you’re fully protected against the cost of excess on your hire car with a worldwide insurance car hire excess policy.